rackerlabs/rackspace-how-to/content/cloud-servers/set-up-an-apache-vhost-on-fedora-31.md

         #        SSLCertificateKeyFile /etc/ssl/certs/example.key
         #</VirtualHost>

-9. With the template in place, we can create new vhosts using the following steps.
+With the template in place, you can create new vhosts as described in the following section.

-### Creating additional vhosts
+### Create additional vhosts

-1. Create a vhost configuration file for the new site using the following command.
+1. Create a vhost configuration file for the new site by using the following command.
 Remember to replace **domain.com** with your own site.

         sudo cp /etc/httpd/vhost.d/default.template /etc/httpd/vhost.d/domain.com.conf

-2. Open the new file we created called **domain.com.conf** replace **domain.com** with your site and save the file.
+2. Open the file you previously created, **domain.com.conf**, replace **domain.com** with your site, and save the file.

-3. Restart apache.
+3. Restart Apache.

         sudo systemctl restart httpd

-4. If you want to see a test page, you can create a file named **index.html** in your root folder and pasting the following text inside.
+4. If you want to see a test page, you can create a file named **index.html** in your root folder and paste the following text inside.

         <!DOCTYPE html>
         <html lang="en" dir="ltr">